 Now, instead of hoping your message sticks with a broad group, which risks wasting time, you can be confident that 99% of the people on your list will care about what you have to say.
 Instead of sending 100 messages and hoping for 5 links, you can send 30 and get 15.

 Considering Gatekeepers: People & Algorithms

 I sometimes see people run into problems when they consider only their end audiences and forget to consider gatekeepers.
 Your great content is only great if people can find it.
 As SEOs, we’re pretty good at building assets for our ultimate algorithmic gatekeeper, Google, but we sometimes forget to consider bloggers and journalists as the gatekeepers in outreach.

-When a blogger gets your outreach message, it will be easier for him or her to delete that message and not link to you.
 Sharing your content or your products takes effort.
 You should worry both about delivering something compelling and eliminating barriers.

 Crafting Your Outreach Message

 Honestly, if you have a targeted prospect list, your outreach matters a whole lot less.
 You don’t have to spend time convincing people of things, and you won’t need long intros.
 You can just get to the point, show them your awesome thing, and they will think it’s awesome and share it.

 That being said, there are things you can do to increase your effectiveness.
 Here’s some data that comes from an analysis of more than 5,000 SEER outreach messages.
 The facts are facts, but the theories behind the effectiveness are based on my own opinion and experience.

 Our most effective subject line, by far, is:

 For example: Outreach Data for Cool Marketing Blog